Legends of the Fjords: Discover Norway’s Viking Connections

 “I find working in Scandinavia brings me so much joy, because every time our guests see this part of the world first hand, their excitement is contagious.
 As a result, I get to relive that moment again and again.
 Scandinavia is staggeringly beautiful and the people cannot be nicer.
 I fell in love and have made Scandinavia and Norway my specialism for the last five years, and I couldn’t be happier.
 I encourage everyone to come and visit.”

-To explore Norway’s Viking connections for yourself, in premium comfort and style, take a look at our tours to Norway.
+To explore Norway’s Viking connections for yourself, take a look at our premium tours to Norway.